MargotBauman/601-Main-Project-Secure-Enclaves/README.md

 Our idea is to build an MI6 processor with DAWG security, adding mitigations against other known security vulnerabilities of secure enclaves.

-Our product mission is: "For hardware-level security researchers, the (PRODUCT NAME), is a RISC-V-based out-of-order processor based on MIT CSAIL's MI6 and DAWG with additional mitigations against known secure enclave vulnerabilities, that provides an open-source, flexible, modular platform for testing and assessing the functionality and impact of proposed attack vector mitigations.
+Our product mission is: "For hardware-level security researchers, the Tulong (Earth Dragon in Chinese), is a RISC-V-based out-of-order processor based on MIT CSAIL's MI6 and DAWG with additional mitigations against known secure enclave vulnerabilities, that provides an open-source, flexible, modular platform for testing and assessing the functionality and impact of proposed attack vector mitigations.
 Unlike most secure enclave research platforms (FIND SPECIFIC EXAMPLES TO CITE), our product incorporates a holistic threat model that allows researchers to more accurately assess the real-world costs of cumulative attack vector mitigations."

 Our primary 'customer' (this will be open source) is researchers trying to assess security concerns and their mitigations' performace impact in secure enclaves.